-In the following commentary, the Portfolio Managers of the Hennessy Cornerstone Value Fund discuss the Fund’s quantitative investment strategy, and how it drives the Fund’s sector and industry positioning.
+In the following commentary, the Portfolio Managers of the Hennessy Technology Fund Portfolio discuss the Fund’s strategy, investment process, and portfolio construction.